popgenDK/courses/summer2023/NGSinference/README.md

 ## make a plot of the results
 Rscript $DIR/scripts/plotQC.R Results/EUR 2> /dev/null
 ```
-Angsd will give a warning that the bam files do not contain data for the whole genome.
+Angsd will give a warning that the BAM files do not contain data for the whole genome.

 Let's visuale the results.